sharoncornelius/idpf-specification/idpf_specification.md

 The diagram below illustrates the descriptors Device/SW ownership based the Tail pointer:

-- TAIL pointer represents the Descriptor following the last descriptor written to the ring by SW.
+* TAIL pointer represents the Descriptor following the last descriptor written to the ring by SW.
-- HEAD pointer represents the Descriptor following the last descriptor written by Device.
+* HEAD pointer represents the Descriptor following the last descriptor written by Device.
-- White descriptors (owned by Device) are waiting to be processed by Device or currently processed by Device.
+* White descriptors (owned by Device) are waiting to be processed by Device or currently processed by Device.
-- Blue descriptors (owned by SW) were already processed by Device and can be reused again by SW.
+* Blue descriptors (owned by SW) were already processed by Device and can be reused again by SW.
-- Zero descriptor are owned by Device when TAIL == HEAD
+* Zero descriptor are owned by Device when TAIL == HEAD
-- The SW should never set the TAIL to a value above the HEAD minus 1.
+* The SW should never set the TAIL to a value above the HEAD minus 1.

 ![Descriptors Device/SW ownership](Diagrams/descriptor_Device_SW_ownership.png)

-### In order , split queue model
+### In Order Split Queue Model

 In this model completions are reported “in order” - according to the packet placement order in the queue.